 This website and the “Better Together” blog represent a new direction for CAPP, one that seeks to find the signal through the noise, articulates the the benefits of integrated, organized systems of care in a way that we can all understand and helps other physicians embrace a more integrated practice structure.
-CAPP has long been engaged in promoting new solutions for care delivery and in leading the movement towards greater accountablity in healthcare.
-Our focus now expands to include educating American consumers, healthcare providers and payers about what accountable, coordinated care actually looks like and the improved clinical outcomes it achieves.
+CAPP has long been engaged in promoting new solutions for care delivery and in leading the movement towards greater accountability in healthcare.
+Our focus now expands to include educating American consumers, health care providers and payers about what accountable, coordinated care actually looks like and the improved clinical outcomes it achieves.

 Aligned with that goal, we have organized our first-ever major event to examine the model in greater detail, and allow participants to engage in a dialogue on this topic.